interstitialRedirectModalTitle

 Explore Our Legislative Priorities

-• Work in partnership to drive improvements to the SC Conservation Easement Tax Credit.
-Adjusting the tax credit to track more closely in pace with inflation and current property values will incentivize and encourage private land protection statewide.
+• Advance legislation to improve the S.C.
+Conservation Easement Tax Credit (H.3409).
+Adjusting the tax credit to track more closely with inflation and current property values will incentivize and encourage private land protection statewide.

 Download a Copy